Portion of Las Vegas Strip to close for pedestrian bridge work

 Pedestrian access will be open during the work hours with intermittent delays to pedestrians in the area.

-“There will be times when pedestrians will be asked to wait while equipment or material is being moved near the sidewalk, but the sidewalks will be open for most of the time,” said Dan Kulin, county spokesman.
+“There will be times when pedestrians will be asked to wait while equipment or material is being moved near the sidewalk, but the sidewalks will be open for most of the time,” said county spokesman Dan Kulin.

 The bridges are part of an effort to increase pedestrian safety on the busiest street in Las Vegas.
-Additionally, the county is installing bollards — steel posts — up and down Las Vegas Boulevard between Sahara Avenue and Russell Road.
-The county already placed 1,600 bollards since October 2017 and is in the process of placing 3,000 more.
+Additionally, the county is installing bollards, or steel posts, up and down Las Vegas Boulevard between Sahara Avenue and Russell Road.
+The county already placed 1,600 bollards since October 2017 and is placing 3,000 more.

 The 4-foot-tall posts are strong enough to stop a flatbed truck traveling 55 mph, according to government officials.